UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_31.md

 [77 rows x 16 columns]
 ```

 Let say we are interested in the `manufacturer` column.
-This would be
+It would be
-great to express as a bar chart.
-But how do we do it?
+great to express the frequency of each expressed as a bar chart.
+But how
+do we do it?

 Notes: Script here.